CRamosC11/Obitools/README.md

 -q= filters the low quality sequences.
 `e.g: obi alignpairedend **-M 2** -R DMS_NAME/reads2....`

+We can check the number of sequences
+`obi count DMS_Tele02/reads1`
+`obi count DMS_Tele02/reads2`

+We can also check the sequences with obi head or obi tail:
+`obi head -n 10 DMS_Tele02/reads1 --fasta-output Head.fasta`
+In this case, we are first indicating to select the first 10 sequences from the document "reads1".
+Then we indicate to store the sequences information in the output Head.fasta

+/data/archiv/SCC/edna/data/BFTV-2_Pyrenees/
 ### **Check the Average alignment score**

 `obi stats -a score_norm DMS_NAME_aligned_reads`